nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Introduction
 ************

-nRF5340 is a wireless ultra-low power multicore System on Chip (SoC) with two fully programmable Arm Cortex-M33 processors: a network core and an application core.
+nRF5340 is a wireless ultra-low-power multicore System on Chip (SoC) with two fully programmable Arm Cortex-M33 processors: a network core and an application core.
 The |NCS| supports Bluetooth Low Energy and NFC communication on the nRF5340 SoC.
 In addition, Thread and Zigbee protocols can use the SoC in the multiprotocol configuration.